harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-conditional-execution-settings.md

 ![](./static/unresolved_runtime_input.png)

-In this case, the the step conditional execution will not skip and the variable resloves to true.
+The the step conditional execution will not skip and the variable resolves to true.

 ![](./static/unresolved_expressio_true_1.png)

 In this case, the deploy stage first started the ``Service`` step and then fetched the ``Environment and Infrastructure`` information.
 Afterwards, it proceeded with the execution of step ``ShellScript_1 ``.
-Therefore, before the executing this step, the pipeline had information about the environment, and it checked if the environment name is ``harnessdevenv``.
+Therefore, before executing this step, the pipeline had information about the environment, and it checked if the environment name is ``harnessdevenv``.
 In this case, it was true, so the step got executed.
 If it was false, the step would get skipped but the variable would still get resolved.